Freezingle/InvertColors/README.md

 #4 Load the extension
 => click 'load unpacked" and select the cloned folder

-That's it the silly little extention is installed and ready to use!
+That's it!
+The silly little extention is installed and ready to use!